Back to Home

 • Referring URL

 The data is used to identify and correct errors on the website.
-The server logs are generally deleted after 7 days.
-The logs are not merged with other data sources during the storage period.
+Server logs are generally deleted after 7 days.
+The logs are not combined with other data sources during their storage period.
 The data is not processed outside the European Union.

 3. Data collection with your consent